 Your Childminding Business

 Different pieces of legislation and schemes give different answers to that question.
-Under the (Early Years Services) Regulations (Childminding in Legislation) 2016, a Childminder can mind no more than 5 pre-school children including your own preschoolers.
-However, you are exempt from regulation if you are minding 3 or fewer pre-school children unrelated to you, not counting your own pre-school children.
-You can also mind afterschool children at the same time.
-However, under local planning (Business Legislation Schemes and Supports) laws you can mind no more than 6 children of any age, including your own, something reflected in Childminding Business and home insurance.
+If you are minding more than 6 mixed aged children at any one time, you must register with Tusla.
+A childminder who is required to register should apply to register as a pre-school childminder if they care for more pre-school children than school age children, and as a school age childminder if they care for more school age children than pre-school children.
+For more details visit our webpage how many children can I mind?
+Under local planning (Business Legislation Schemes and Supports) laws you can mind no more than 6 children of any age, including your own, something reflected in Childminding Business and home insurance.
 If you mind no more than THREE children under the age of 18, you will also be able to claim the Childcare Services Tax Relief.
 (Childminding and Tax) You should ensure that you have insurance for Childminding.
 Your membership with Childminding Ireland entitles you to a discount on your Childminding Insurance.
 If you are a home owner, you must inform your house insurance of your service.
 If you are in rented accommodation, you should also have the landlord’s agreement.
 You may carry minded children in your car, once they each have an age appropriate car seat, and you have informed your car insurance company.
 Please be aware that failure to notify your home and car insurer that you are running a Childminding service may invalidate your insurance cover.

 As a self-employed person you are responsible for your own tax and must register with Revenue.
 If you are earning less than €15,000 gross per year, you may avail of Childcare Tax Relief Childminder Tax Relief in respect of earnings of up to €15,000 per year.
 You may avail of the Childminding Tax Relief if: 1.
 The fees you earn from Childminding in your home are under €15,000 per year.
 2. You are minding no more than three children (not necessarily pre-school children) at any one time.
 3. You have informed your local City or County Childcare Committee (CCC) of your childminding service.
 4. You are registered with Revenue using the TR1 Form.
 RSI payments made under the Childminders’ Tax Relief Scheme enables State benefits, particularly the Contributory Old Age Pension, Maternity and other benefits to accrue.
 If you are earning over €15,000 gross per year you cannot avail of the Childcare Tax Relief but expenses incurred in providing your Childminding Service are deducted as appropriate from your tax liability.
 In order to register with Revenue you must complete and return the TR1 Form.
 Each year you are required to keep a record of your business income and expenditure with supporting receipts, which forms part of your end-of-year tax return, submitted by October 31st each year to the Revenue.